The DELTA Modules

 The course programme is designed to include the following areas:

-This module takes the form of an exam, with 2 ninety-minute papers.
+This module takes the form of an exam, with two 90-minute papers.
 It can be taken at the beginning of June or December.
 You don’t have to take a course to prepare, but it is recommended.